CodeYourFuture/js-exercises/week-2/E-conditionals/README.md

   // do something
 }

-// equality operator evaluates to boolean value if (1 + 1 === 2) {
+// equality operator returns a boolean value if (1 + 1 === 2) {
   // do something
 }

-// comparison operator evaluates to boolean value if (10 > 5) {
+// comparison operator returns a boolean value if (10 > 5) {
   // do something
 }